kasra-hosseini/obspyDMT/README.rst

 where option-1 and option-2 are the ones related to your requests as was shown in the previous sections.

-Please note that all the commands presented in this section could be applied to `Continuous Request`_ as well but with slightly changes (refer to the "Continuous Request" section).
+Please note that all the commands presented in this section could be applied to `continuous request`_ as well but with slightly changes (refer to the `continuous request`_ section).

 Before applying the instrument correction, a bandpass filter will be applied to the data with this default values: '(0.008, 0.012, 3.0, 4.0)'.
 If you want to apply another band pass filter: